This is your one stop shop for all things you need to know as a Naples Compost customer.

 All we ask is that if you do decide to compost your meat, bones and dairy that you kindly bag them first or store them in the fridge or freezer until pickup day.
 Meat, bones and dairy get smelly and can attract bugs.

-Naples Compost partners with an industrial scale composter which means we can compost bioplastics!
+Naples Compost is an industrial scale composter which means we can compost bioplastics!
 We can also compost these products that are great alternatives to plastic.

 You can also compost your paper bags, toilet paper rolls, paper towel rolls, toothpicks, and popsicle sticks!
 Remember this rule of thumb- if it came from the earth, it can go back to the earth.